 Autism & Libraries - We're ConnectedChildren's Book Review

-- This site full of resources for libraries.
+This site is full of resources for libraries.
 It's specifically designed to inform library staff about autism, and train them to be not only welcoming to individuals with autism spectrum disorders and their families, but to run interference between those families and other patrons.

 Educational Video Library

-- Educational videos available to borrow.
+Educational videos available to borrow.

 Maine Humanities Council

-with opportunities to explore the power and pleasure of ideas.
+This non profit organization works with libraries and museums to promote strong communities and informed citizens by providing Mainers with opportunities to explore the power and pleasure of ideas.
 MHC sponsors the Let's Talk About It series and other programs for libraries.

 Make It At Your Library

 Librarians review projects and content from Instructables- a place where people from all over the world share their maker ideas.

 Importance of connecting customers of all ages to popular and recreational reading and the ability to assist customers with their reading choices.

 Resources related to helping Maine libraries create and implement programs and initiatives to strengthen and improve services to the growing population of Mainers over 60.

 Volunteers @ the Library

-- Are you thinking of starting a volunteer program in your library?
+Are you thinking of starting a volunteer program in your library?
 To be sure, for a library operating on a limited budget with a small staff, volunteers can help you get more done at minimal expense.
 But if your volunteers are making your life harder rather than easier, then perhaps your volunteer program could use some assistance.